bramley/phplist-plugin-autoresponder/README.md

 ### Install through phplist ###
 Install on the Plugins page (menu Config > Plugins) using the package URL `https://github.com/bramley/phplist-plugin-autoresponder/archive/master.zip`.

+There is a bug that can cause a plugin to be incompletely installed on some configurations (<https://mantis.phplist.com/view.php?id=16865>).
+Check that these files are in the plugin directory.
+If not then you will need to install manually.

+* the file Autoresponder.php
+* the directory Autoresponder

 ### Install manually ###
 Download the plugin zip file from <https://github.com/bramley/phplist-plugin-autoresponder/archive/master.zip>